gopuneet/Teaspoon/README.md

 where `constraints` is a Hash.
 * If `constraints` has the key `:key`, it will return the list of existing keys. `:key` can be either `'epoch'`, `'branch'`, or `'scenario'`.
-* Otherwise, `constraints` accepts three arrays, defining the key values for which we want data.
+* Otherwise `constraints` accepts three arrays, defining the key values for which we want data.
 For instance:
 ```ruby
 Teaspoon.spoonful(epoch:[1495725862],
                   branch: ['master'],